-The TBPG's current level of FTEs appears to be marginally sufficient to complete its mission in the future.
-Any reductions could jeopardize the agency's ability to continue to meet its objectives and responsibilities.
-Currently, all staff work directly on critical functions.
-While the Executive Director manages the agency and contributes to policy development, as well as ongoing implementation of policy, the other five TBPG staff are utilized as follows:
+The TBPG's current level of allocated FTEs is sufficient to complete its mission at current business projections.
+Any reductions will jeopardize the agency's ability to continue meeting its core objectives and responsibilities.
+Currently, all staff members work directly on critical functions.
+The Executive Director implements board decisions, manages and drives agency operations, establishes policies/goals, and oversees staff productivity.
+The other TBPG staff are utilized as follows:

-- Two staff members, including an Enforcement Coordinator and an Enforcement Specialist are assigned to enforcement efforts. - One staff member, the Licensing Coordinator is assigned to licensing and related efforts. - One staff member fulfills the agency's needs in the roles of Chief Financial Officer, Risk Management Coordinator, Human Resources Officer and related functions. - One staff member serves to coordinate activities related to the informational services strategy. - The TBPG has employed the use of technology to minimize the number of staff needed to complete necessary duties and fulfilling responsibilities of the agency. - TBPG staff "cross-over" to other functions to assist when higher seasonal or unexpected workloads are experienced in any area.
+- One staff member serves as the Compliance Coordinator assigned to compliance reviews, investigations, enforcement actions, and outreach activities. - One staff member serves as the Licensing Coordinator assigned to all functions related to the issuance and renewal process of licenses/registrations/certifications, qualify applicants to sit for examinations, administering state and national licensing examinations, database management, and related customer service efforts. - One staff member serves as the Chief Financial Officer, Risk Management Coordinator, Human Resources Officer and related functions. - One staff member serves as the Operations Coordinator, providing program support for all core functions, board related actions, and related duties as assigned by leadership. - One currently vacant position will be in program support for both licensing and enforcement efforts. - The TBPG has employed the use of technology to maximize efficiency and minimize the number of staff needed to complete core responsibilities/duties. - TBPG staff are continuously cross-trained to assist when higher seasonal or unexpected workloads are experienced in any area due to business spikes or personnel changes.